Dook97/avl_trees/README.md

 This means more work when using the library but also greater flexibility and possibly efficiency, which is a very C-spirited tradeoff to make I think 🙂

+## Note on internal structures

+It should be obvious, but the user is **NOT** expected to directly access the data inside the internal structures used by the library.
+A hellish landscape ripe with segfaults surely awaits any programmer foolish enough to take on such endeavour.

+Just treat them as black boxes and save yourself the headache :)

 ## Supporting Structures

 Before you can start using the library there are some supporting structures